 The sample "ash can" chapter of the novella was first distributed at San Diego Comic Con 2008 for free.
-The sample eventually ended up at the hands of Tom Cruise who approached Joseph Kosinski to develop the film and story.
-Development continued in background while Kosinski was working on TRON: Legacy (2010), with the film and the novella released at the same time to prevent spoilers.
+The sample eventually ended up at the hands of Tom Cruise, who approached Joseph Kosinski to develop the film and story.
+Development continued in background while Kosinski was working on Tron (2010), with the film and the novella released at the same time to prevent spoilers.

-Director Joseph Kosinski wanted a 4K version release, but budgetary constraints coupled with an additional six week post-production work prompted the idea to be abandoned, and the film was finished and released in 2K instead.
+Joseph Kosinski wanted a 4K version release, but budgetary constraints coupled with an additional six weeks post-production work prompted the idea to be abandoned, and the film was finished and released in 2K instead.

 This is the second movie in a row in which Tom Cruise plays a character named "Jack".
 The first was the title character in Jack Reacher (2012).
 Much earlier, he portrayed yet another Jack in Legend (1985).